blawson69/LootGenerator/README.md

 The format for Magic & Mundane Items is "weight|name" or "weight|name|unique", each on a separate line in the handout.

 #### Built-In Replacement Variables
-The Magic & Mundane Items tables use a built-in replacement syntax that allows randomization of items and the rolling of dice.
+The Magic & Mundane Items tables use a built-in replacement syntax that allows randomization of item names and the rolling of dice.
 You will encounter many of these in the [exported handouts](#--export), but only a few (below) will be relevant for use in your custom Items.
 Words surrounded by %% are randomized selectors, while any die expression such as 1d4 will be within @ signs.
 * **%%damage_types%%** will return a random damage type, such as Acid, Fire, or Necrotic.
 * **%%monster_types%%** will return a random monster type, such as Beast, Dragon, or Giant.
 * **%%swords%%** will return either Shortsword, Longsword, or Greatsword for magic swords.